Have you received any of the following LinkedIn messages…

 3. Using "I saw you viewed my profile" excuse

-While it is a great idea to regularly check the Who’s viewed your profile page on LinkedIn, don’t use “I saw you viewed my profile” line as an excuse for contacting your new connections.
+While it is a great idea to regularly check the Who’s viewed your profile page on LinkedIn, don’t use “I saw you viewed my profile” line as an excuse for contacting a new or existing connection.

-A person may have many reasons for viewing your profile.
+A person may have many reasons for viewing your profile, or they may have landed on it accidentally.
 Rather than addressing why they viewed your profile, focus on telling them why you would like to connect with them.

-There is great benefit to connecting with individuals who have already shown some interest in your profile.
+There is great benefit to connecting with individuals who have already shown some interest in you by viewing your profile.
 If they are someone you want to connect with, send them a personalized connection request.

 With a free account, you’ll see only the last five people who viewed your profile.
 With a Premium or Sales Navigator account, you’ll see every person who’s viewed your profile in the previous 90 days.